The Zakim Name

 With great joy they began their way back home.
 As they neared their destination, they realized that the next day was Rosh Hashanah.
 So they stopped in a nearby town to pray and wait after the holy day.
 On Friday September 9, 1659, the second day of Rosh Hashanah, the death sentence was carried out.
 The emissaries arrived with the pardon one day too late.

-(According to the book “Daat Kedoshim”.
-The Selicha was written on a parchment in Hebrew writing and is stored in the Beit Midrash of Ruzhany.
-It was a donation of the leader Yosef the son of Tzvi of holy blessed memory in the year 5484 (1724) in Ruzhany.)
+According to the book “Daat Kedoshim” the prayer for forgiveness was written in Hebrew on a parchment and is stored in the Beit Midrash of Ruzhany.
+It was a donation of the leader Yosef the son of Tzvi of holy blessed memory in the year 5484 (1724) in Ruzhany formulated to be recited in the synagogues of Ruzhany annually on Yom Kippur.
+To this day, the residents of Ruzhany follow this custom in the Beit Midrash Lecha'k Gachsh'a and in the Beit Midrash of Rabbi Gershon.

-… Forgive us our Father
+“… Forgive us our Father

 for we have erred through our great foolishness